jacksleight/laravel-raster/README.md

 With PDF output a height is required, it will only contain one page, and dimensions are still pixels not mm/inches.
 If you're looking to generate actual documents from views I highly recommend checking out [spatie/laravel-pdf](https://github.com/spatie/laravel-pdf).

-### Caching
+## Caching

-The following options can be set with the directive or by chaining methods on to the object.
+The following caching options can be set with the directive or by chaining methods on to the object.
 Cache options cannot be passed as URL parameters.
+You can globally disable caching by setting the `RASTER_CACHE` env var to `false`.
+By default the `file` cache store is used to cache rendered images, you can change this by setting the `RASTER_CACHE_STORE` env var.

 * **cache (bool, false)**
   Enable caching of image generation.